meal-deal/meal-deal.github.io/content/posts/love-js-php.md

 There are only two kinds of languages: the ones people complain about and the ones nobody uses.
 {{< /blockquote >}}

-Over the last fifteen years, I've used over a dozen languages, from Classic ASP to Python, from .Net to Ruby.
+I've used many languages in my career, Classic ASP to Python, from .Net to Ruby.

 Yet, I still keep coming back to PHP and Javascript.

-I've found over my career that PHP and Javascript are primarily <mark>used by people who get shit done</mark>.
+I've find that PHP and Javascript are <mark>used by people who get shit done</mark>.

+- They are pragmatic
-- They are pragmatic and understand and prioritise business needs
+- They understand business needs
 - They can scaffold and iterate quickly
 - They have launched and maintained many projects of all levels of quality

-There has been no shortage of cargo-culting throughout the years.
-Particularly in Web Development.
-How many trees have been burnt on React alone?
+There has been no shortage of cargo-culting in Web Development.
 So it bears saying, PHP8 is not PHP3, ECMAScript 12 is not 2010s Javascript.

-These ecosystems have progressed a lot over the years.

-They have also put a lot of development pressure on other languages.
-With its almost daily new paradigms and frameworks, Javascript has been a true hotbed of innovation (and frustration, for some) for years.
+Javascript particularly has been a true hotbed of innovation for years.

-These languages may not popular for their simple elegance, but for other more practical reasons:
+Although, they may not popular for their elegance, they have seem real practical benefits:
 - Speed & ease of deployment
 - Large choice of Tooling
 - Large choice of frameworks